 - Offices for students with disabilities at all Maryland colleges and universities.

-By mail/ in writing: Download a voter registration application or contact your local board of elections and mail the completed form to your local board of elections.
+By mail/ in writing: Download a voter registration application (Spanish) or contact your local board of elections and mail the completed form to your local board of elections.

 By fax: Maryland does not accept completed voter registration forms when faxed.